oswip/k8s-crd/examples/versioning/README.md

 | CRD v3 | NO | NO | YES | NO |
 | CRD v4 | PART | PART | YES | YES |

+## Backward Compatibility Observed Principles
+### 1. Standard properties in a k8s CRD are optional
+- Adding a new standard property is backward compatible (older CRs will still install)

+### 2. Required properties in a k8s CRD are not optional
+- Adding a new required property is backward compatible only if a default value is specified (older CRs will still install)
+- Adding a new required property is not backward compatible if a default value is not specified (older CRs will not install)

+### 3. Removing a property (standard or required) will break backward compatibility (older CRs will not install if they include the removed property)

+### 4. Renaming any property will break backward compatibility (because it effectively removes a property)

 ## Conclusion
 If backward compatibility is maintained (only additive changes are made between versions), a CR (and controller) of any previous version can be created/managed on the cluster.